-The DAC occasionally gets firmware updates to fix bugs and add features.
-You can also modify the custom firmware if you require custom features.
-Here’s how to flash the firmware:
+The DAC may occasionally get firmware updates to fix bugs and add features.
+You can also create your own custom firmware if you require custom features.
+Here’s how to flash the firmware to the DAC:

 - Download the firmware updating tool (only for Windows now, Mac/Linux coming): firmwareupdater_script.zip